Fund Rankings Update, 8/29/2025

 The Weekly Average Momentum Index (AMI) rankings of HSA, SSPP, RSP, SELECT, ETF, iETF, and sETF have been posted on the "Rankings" and "Trading Logs" pages.

-Trading signal occurs in the sETF model portfolio: Sell IYK, Buy ITA
+Trading signal occurs in the HSA model portfolio: Sell RIGGX, Buy MLAIX

 The weekly chart of the S&P 500 index

-Trading signal occurs in the HSA model portfolio: Sell PCRIX, Buy RIGGX.
+Trading signal occurs in the SSPP model portfolio: Sell FIEUX, Buy FTRNX

 The weekly chart of the S&P 500 index